Krzysztofz01/pixel-sorter/README.md

   -o, --order string                            Order of the graphic sorting stages.
 Options: [horizontal, vertical, horizontal-vertical, vertical-horizontal]. (default "horizontal-vertical")
       --output-media-path string                The path of the output media file to be saved.
 The path should end with one of the supported extensions. [jpg, png]
   -s, --scale float                             Image downscaling percentage factor.
 Options: [0.0 - 1.0]. (default 1)
   -e, --sort-determinant string                 Parameter used as the argument for the sorting algorithm.
-Options: [brightness, hue, saturation]. (default "brightness")
+Options: [brightness, hue, saturation, absolute]. (default "brightness")
   -v, --verbose                                 Enable verbose logging mode.

 Use "pixel-sorter [command] --help" for more information about a command.